Disruption of Supernovae and would-be "Direct Collapsars"

-The issue of thermonuclear SNe Ia was raised nearly a half century ago,\cite{Whelan} and persists even today.
-However, Wolf-Rayet stars with merging cores massing 1.4 M$_{\bigodot}$ or more, as happened with Sk -69$^{\circ}$202, will undergo core collapse and become SN Ia's themselves, thereby ruining the sample, no matter if thermonuclear SN Ia's, should they exist, can, by themselves, be used as standard candles.
+The issue of thermonuclear SNe Ia was raised a half century ago,\cite{Whelan} and persists even today.
+However, Wolf-Rayet stars with merging cores massing 1.4 M$_{\bigodot}$ or more, as happened within Sk -69$^{\circ}$202, a blue supergiant with plentiful hydrogen, will undergo core collapse and become SN Ia's themselves, thereby ruining the sample, no matter if thermonuclear SN Ia's, should they exist, can, by themselves, be used as standard candles.